mishfit/litecart-btcpayserver-addon/README.md

 #############################

 1. Sign in to your BTCPayServer account.
-2. Go to the Settings page
+2. Go to the Settings page.
-  i. for the store you want to use. ii. for the user you want to use
+  i. for the store you want to use. ii. for the user you want to use.
-3. Generate an access token
+3. Generate an access token.
+4. Set your store ID, BTCPayServer URL and access token
+5. enable.